Skip to content

 Settings

-See the full configuration reference for all options.
+All settings live under the raven.* prefix.
+See the full configuration reference for the complete list.

 Coexistence with vscode-R and Positron